Skip to content

 Myopia, also known as nearsightedness, is a common condition that causes distant objects to appear blurry while close-up vision remains clear.
 It typically develops in childhood and can worsen as a child grows.
 What may start as occasional squinting at the board or difficulty seeing the TV can progress quickly if left unmanaged.

-Myopia occurs when the eyeball grows too long or the cornea becomes too curved, causing light to focus in front of the retina instead of directly on it.
-As the condition progresses, a child may need stronger and stronger prescriptions—sometimes annually.
+Myopia occurs when the eyeball grows too long, or the cornea becomes too curved, causing light to focus in front of the retina instead of directly on it.
+As the condition progresses, a child may need stronger prescriptions, sometimes annually.

 While glasses or contact lenses can correct blurry vision, they don’t stop myopia from getting worse.
 High levels of myopia can increase the risk of more serious eye health issues later in life, including: